Zer0CoolX/guacamole-install-rhel-7/README.md

 Proceed with the prompts provided by the installer, see wiki for more details.

 ## Script information
-I have based this script on multiple other projects with similar goals.
+I have based this Apache Guacamole install script on multiple other projects with similar goals.
 There are too many sources to provide credit to.

 The script versioning, for now, will be based on the date of the last commit in the format "yyyy_mm_dd".